Nightinghost/peelmesh/README.md

 pip install .
 ```

-To build the Python bindings, you need to have a working Python installation (conda, venv, etc.)
+### Option 2: Manual Build
+If you need to build the extension without installing:

 ```bash
 conda activate myenv  # activate your Python environment